DataDog/integrations-core/hive/README.md

 1. Edit the `hive.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your hive performance data.
 See the [sample hive.d/conf.yaml][4] for all available configuration options.

     This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated in the info page.
+The number of returned metrics is indicated in [the status page][11].
 You can specify the metrics you are interested in by editing the configuration below.
     To learn how to customize the metrics to collect, see the [JMX Checks documentation][5] for more detailed instructions.
 If you need to monitor more metrics, contact [Datadog support][6].

 2. [Restart the Agent][7].